 Rclone doesn't currently preserve the timestamps of directories.
 This is because rclone only really considers objects when syncing.

-Currently rclone loads each directory entirely into memory before using it.
-Since each Rclone object takes 0.5k-1k of memory this can take a very long time and use an extremely large amount of memory.
+Currently rclone loads each directory/bucket entirely into memory before using it.
+Since each rclone object takes 0.5k-1k of memory this can take a very long time and use a large amount of memory.

 Some software creates empty keys ending in